-CRESS has been very carefully designed to be as close to standard spelling as possible.
+CRESS has been carefully designed to be as close to standard spelling as possible.
 This means you can read it without knowing it at all.

 Here’s a sentence in CRESS, and we bet you can read it easily: